grain-lang/grain-lang.org/src/guide/pattern_matching.md

 title: Pattern Matching
 ---

-Pattern matching is a powerful tool to work with values.
+Pattern matching is a powerful tool to work with data structures.
 It's like a switch statement in other languages, but with a bit more pizazz.
 Each case of a `match` statement defines the shape, or pattern, of the data that will match the case.

 ## Matching Enum Types